BBeese/Interview-Prep/README.md

 ## Databases
 - ORM vs ODM - Object Relational Mapper vs Object Document Mapper
 - SQL vs noSQL (non SQL) databases - MongoDB uses objects, non-relational database
+	- Relational databases use relations (typically called tables) to store data and then match that data by using common characteristics within the dataset
+	- All noSQL documents are JSON documents, which are complete entities that one can readily read and understand.
+Ease of use, scalable, wide availability.

 ## SQL